samcolson4/lines/Readme.md

 A useful script to set up a new mac.
 Homebrew does the work for you in terms of getting an Apple Silicon version of an app where it is available (tested on an M1 Pro, late 2021).

 I will continue adding to this list over time.

+## kalias
+Copies commonly used ```kubectl``` shortcuts to your clipboard as aliases that can then be set.
+Born of out necessity for the KodeKloud CKA labs, which all require you to either write out ```kubectl <do x>``` everything time, or write out aliases every time.
+Also useful for the CKA exam.